6.1 Descriptive Cohort Analyses

 By visual inspection, it looks like there may be some outliers, so we can use a formula to detect outliers.
 One standard way to detect outliers is the criterion of being “more than 6 standard deviations away from the mean” (Source).

-We can apply this approach to our data by first creating a scoring function to detect PCA outliers based on whether or not that participant passed a certain standard deviation cutoff.
+We can apply this approach to our data by first creating a function to detect PCA outliers based on whether or not that participant passed a certain standard deviation cutoff.

-# Create a scoring function to detect PCA sample outliers.
+# Create a function to detect PCA sample outliers.
 The input is the PCA results data frame and the number of standard deviations for the cutoff.
 The output is outlier names.

 outlier_detection = function(pca_df, sd){